Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 ## Before you begin

-- From your AI Unlimited admin (the person at your organization who installed and set up AI Unlimited), get these items:
+- From your AI Unlimited admin (the person at your organization who set up AI Unlimited), get these items:

 	- The ip or host name for the AI Unlimited manager